Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Bozohttpd Vulnerability

-I then obtained the user.txt file.
+I successfully secured the user.txt file.

 Luanne User.txt